R2bEEaton/Discord-2048/README.md

 **Bot info:**
 Python 3.6 or higher

 Add a bot token in *bot_config.json* and choose either `true` or `false` for *"smoother"* which will determine if an await is added as a delay before adding in the random tile after each successful move (which, if true, makes it appear a bit smoother).
 Sometimes though, when it is `true`, your discord client may not see the new tile right away and you may need to switch channels to see it.
-On the test server, it is `true` just because I think it looks better, but keep this in mind.
+On the test server, it is `false` to prevent this, but it does look a lot better with the small delay.

 To use, type '!start' in a channel the bot has access to and it will start a game for you.
 You can control the direction you move by using the arrow reactions below the message.
 React a :regional_indicator_x: to end the game and remove the game board prematurely (only accessible by the user that started the game).
 Once the game ends in a win or loss, anyone can react a :regional_indicator_x: to remove the game board.